 GOP Rep. Tim Burchett says Kevin McCarthy elbowed him in the back after meeting

-Washington — Rep. Tim Burchett accused former House Speaker Kevin McCarthy of elbowing him in the back in retaliation for voting to oust him from the role last month.
+Washington — GOP Rep. Tim Burchett accused former House Speaker Kevin McCarthy of elbowing him in the back in a Capitol Hill hallway on Tuesday in retaliation for Burchett voting to oust him from the role last month.

 "Kevin McCarthy walked by and he elbowed me in the kidneys as he walked by," Burchett told reporters Tuesday.
 "Kind of caught me off guard."